PovertyAction/guides/cleaning/06 Coding in Stata/relativereferences.md

 loc user Me

 *Set project folder directory
-if "`user`"" == “Me” {
+if "`user`" == "Me" {
     global directory "C:/My Documents/My Project Folder/""
 }
 ```
 However, this requires manual management in the do file any time a new user is added to a project.
 To create a general case, the do file can take advantage of how Stata defines a project.
 When Stata is opened, State defaults to assigning a working directory by first, the location of the file being opened by Stata and second, the homepath in the profile.do file.

-We suggest using \`c(pwd)' as a stand-in for file location and assume the user had opened the master do file: If you add this as an `else` at the end of the ``if "`user’"==`` conditionals, then there is a good chance the do file will run even if you haven’t made a specific local for the user.
+We suggest using \`c(pwd)' as a stand-in for file location and assume the user had opened the master do file: If you add this as an `else` at the end of the ``if "`user'"==`` conditionals, then there is a good chance the do file will run even if you haven’t made a specific local for the user.
 ```
 *Set default directory
 else {